 Certificate of Incorporation and Certificate of Commencement

 Certificate of Incorporation is a certificate which sanctions the existence of the companies once the registrar has scrutinized all the documents and have made necessary changes in MOA and AOA.
 Certificate of Incorporation is given to both Public and Private Companies.
 Certificate of Commencement is given after obtaining the Certificate of Incorporation and a Public Company having share capital cannot commence its business without this certificate.
 Whereas this is not necessary for commencement for Private Companies which can commence its business after receiving the Certificate of Incorporation.

 Compliance for Companies in India

 An investor, investing in India may choose from various types of entities depending on their own requirements.
 After deciding the type of entity, they want to invest in, the next step is to perform the required compliance according to the rules and regulations laid down by the respective Acts.
 Below mentioned are few of the compliances that an investor has to perform in order to get its business incorporated in India;

-- Formation and Incorporation of the Company
+- Formation and Incorporation of the Company; company registration

 - Checking the Foreign Direct Investment (FDI) allowed with respect to a foreign investor’s business operations.

 - Requirement of various licenses and approvals from concerned central and state governmental authorities.